dmeim/ilovemypretty.com/public/feelings/frustrated/message.md

-It's okay to feel frustrated—it means you care, you're trying, and you have goals.
-This frustration is temporary, but your strength is not.
+It's okay to feel frustrated — it means you care, you're trying, and you have goals.
+Your frustration is temporary, but your strength and perseverance is not.